State's 4,044 new coronavirus cases highest in 2 months; deaths rise by 87

 Cities

-Through Friday, West Palm Beach is in first place among Palm Beach County cities with 11,856 with an increase of 37.
-Lake Worth, which includes the city and county portion, increased by 16 to 8,096, followed by Boca Raton at 7,247 up from 7,200, Boynton Beach went to 4,287 from 4,277 and Delray Beach at 3,321 vs. 3,310.
-A total of 1,289 in the county not designated by a city.
+West Palm Beach is in first place among Palm Beach County cities with 11,886 with an increase of 30.
+Lake Worth, which includes the city and county portion, increased by 26 to 8,022, followed by Boca Raton at 7,295 up from 7,247, Boynton Beach went to 4,306 from 4,287 and Delray Beach at 3,335 vs. 3,321.
+A total of 1,301 in the county not designated by a city.
 In addition, the list of cities includes separate listings of misspellings and miscoded counties.

-In Indian River County, Fellsmere, which has a population of 5,754, increased by 1 to 421 compared with only 3 on May 31.
+In Indian River County, Fellsmere, which has a population of 5,754, remained at 421 compared with only 3 on May 31.

 Hospitalizations